glicerico/rangram/journal.md

 This is probably because such a limited grammar can hardly provide meaningful mutual information measures that could be leveraged by the parses that rely on these.
 ************************************

-### Evaluating rangramNull
+### Evaluating rangram1
-Since the parsers are not able to properly parse even rangram0, probably for the reasons just mentioned above, we try with even a simpler grammar: rangramNull.
+Since the parsers are not able to properly parse even rangram0, probably for the reasons just mentioned above, we try with a randomly generated grammar: rangram1.

 Following a similar evaluation as above for rangram0, we get the following result summary table: